jbk2/battleship/README.md

 ### Todos:
 - update logic so that ships cannot be placed next to each other.
-- capture match game scores
+- capture match game scores.
-- write up presentable README
+- write up presentable README.
-- deploy to ec2 server
+- deploy to ec2 server.

 ## Future improvements
 - implement human player drag and drop ship placement